binance-exchange/binance-official-api-docs/user-data-stream.md

 **IMPORTANT NOTE: `outboundAccountInfo` has been deprecated and will be removed in the future. <br> It is recommended to use `outboundAccountPosition` instead.**

 `outboundAccountInfo` shows the balance of non-zero assets and any asset that had recently been reduced to 0.
+For assets recently reduced to 0, they will only be pushed once to notify the user has a zero balance and will not be pushed again.
+Any asset that is not included in the `outboundAccountInfo` should be considered having a balance of 0.

 ```javascript
 {